saiki-k/simple-desktops-scraper/README.md

 ```
 npm install
-npm run start
+npm start
 ```

 -   The wallpapers are downloaded (by default) to the folder `./data/simple_desktops`.

--   You can run `npm run start` as many times as you wish (either in case of errors, or downloads that stop midway).
+-   You can run `npm start` as many times as you wish (either in case of errors, or downloads that stop midway).
 Wallpapers which have already been downloaded, won't be downloaded again.

 -   You can also periodically run `npm run start:update` to check for new wallpaper updates (and download them).